Facing new allegations, Washington’s NFL team issued two statements and left some confused

 A request to interview Snyder for this article was not immediately returned.

 Two people familiar with the situation say Snyder’s statement was written in conjunction with officials from MWWPR, a public relations firm retained by the team.
-Wright, who was in his third day on the job, produced the organization’s statement with assistance from the club’s own public relations staff.
+Wright, who was in his third day on the job, produced the organization’s statement with assistance from the club’s public relations staff.

 Rivera, the only club official who spoke publicly about the statement Thursday, said Snyder put out the initial statement “as a personal note” and then “had us do one as a team.”
-He did not elaborate on the tone of the statements other than to give a short answer to a reporter who referenced the owner’s comments about “negative agendas” and asked if this was Snyder’s own opinion or the whole organization’s.
+He did not elaborate on the tone of the statements other than to give a short answer to a reporter who referenced the owner’s comments about “negative agendas” and asked whether this was Snyder’s own opinion or the whole organization’s.

-“Okay, you just said that was Dan Snyder’s statement, then that’s where the statement came from,” Rivera said.
+“Okay, you just said that was Dan Snyder’s statement.
+Then that’s where the statement came from,” Rivera said.

 Donaldson released a statement of her own on social media.